jeakwon/pyside2/04_layouts/lay.md

 # 4. Nesting layouts

 # 5. QGridLayout
 widgets arranged in a grid

 # 6. QStackedLayout
 multiple widgets in the same space

+# 7. QTabWidget
+multiple widgets in the same space